se-edu/se-book/gitAndGithub/commit/text.md

   <hr></tab>
 </tabs>

-Next, we can commit the staged version of `fruits.txt`
+Now, you can commit the staged version of `fruits.txt`

 <tabs>
   <tab header="SourceTree">